UbiquityRobotics/learn/misc/troubleshooting.md

 phone will try to direct packets from robot-commander to the internet rather than the robot.
 It may help to switch off your external data plan before trying to make robot commander work.

-### Fiducial Follow
-An excellent article is to be found [here]( https://forum.ubiquityrobotics.com/t/troubleshooting-procedure-for-fiducial-localization-problems/134).

 ### Rviz Troubleshooting